 Discover the charm, history, bistros and artists' shops of Québec City.

-Explore the craft shops and art galleries in La Malbaie.
+Explore the grand estates, antiques shops and art galleries in the Eastern Townships.

 Explore the buzzing coastal city of Vancouver and go whale watching off the coast.